Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 ### 2.1b Is AES Kerberos good enough?

-Once RC4/DES are gone, the answer is **yes for the symmetric core, conditional on key material, no for the certificate entry points** — four distinct verdicts customers tend to collapse into one:
+Once RC4/DES are gone, the answer is **yes for the symmetric core, conditional on key material, no for the certificate entry points** — four distinct verdicts corporations tend to collapse into one:

 - **Ticket encryption:** AES256-CTS (0x12) is post-quantum resilient (symmetric, Grover-only); prefer it over AES128 (0x11) via `msDS-SupportedEncryptionTypes`, same margin logic as BitLocker AES-256.
 The HMAC-**SHA1** in the etype name is *not* a finding — HMAC-SHA1 is unaffected by SHA-1 collision attacks.
-RFC 8009 (AES-SHA-2 etypes) is **not implemented by Windows**: AES256-SHA1 is the ceiling, a Microsoft dependency, not a customer gap.
+RFC 8009 (AES-SHA-2 etypes) is **not implemented by Windows**: AES256-SHA1 is the ceiling, a Microsoft dependency, not a enterprise gap.
 - **Key material under the tickets — the real condition:** Kerberoasting attacks the password the key derives from, not the AES.
 An AES-256 ticket over a human-chosen service account password is offline-crackable regardless of etype.
 Conditions for "good enough": gMSA/dMSA for service accounts (random 120+ char, auto-rotated), Kerberos pre-auth required everywhere (AS-REP roast surface — also rule R4's territory), and scheduled `krbtgt` double-rotation.
 - **Asymmetric entry points:** PKINIT (smartcards, Windows Hello for Business certificate trust) is RSA/ECC — **quantum-vulnerable**, inheriting the PKI chapter's timeline; post-quantum PKINIT is IETF work-in-progress.
 Precise report sentence: *Kerberos's symmetric core is PQC-resilient at AES-256; its certificate-based front door is not.*